coral-xyz/anchor/docs/src/pages/docs/solana-playground.md

 ![solpg-import](/solpg-import.png)

+Once a project is imported, all changes are automatically saved and persisted within the Playground environment.

-Alternatively, you have the option to import projects directly by clicking the Github icon on the left-side panel.
+Additionally, you have the option to import projects directly by clicking the Github icon on the left-side panel.

 ![solpg-github](/solpg-github.png)